ATTCKDigital/FLEX/README.md

-# ATTCK Boilerplate
+# Flex Layout System Boilerplate
-A boilerplate theme for ATTCK WordPress projects
+A boilerplate theme for Flex Layout System WordPress projects

 See the README in `__GET_STARTED_HERE` to get started on your project!